etherrail/cable-management/readme.md

 The parts fit the extrusion and are extensively used on our layout.

 The B30 extrusions use a M5 size quick connect part, thus all parts mounted on the extrusion will use M5 threads.
-We try to use standard DIN 912 M5 bolts everywhere.
+We try to use standard DIN 912 M5 bolts and DIN 125A washers everywhere.

 All parts were designed in Fusion 360, message us if you need access to the source files.